 As a soloist, she has performed at London’s leading music venues including Royal Festival Hall, Wigmore Hall, Kings Place, St John’s Smith Square, Wilton’s Music Hall, LSO St Luke’s, The Forge, Blackheath Halls and Union Chapel, and been broadcast on BBC Radio 2, BBC Radio 3, Classic FM, Resonance FM and London Live.
 She also appeared at the 2016 BBC Proms as one of the two singers performing in Steve Reich’s Music for large ensemble with the Multi-Story Orchestra in Peckham’s car park.

 Héloïse is soprano and co-director for award-wining contemporary quartet The Hermes Experiment (clarinet, soprano voice, harp and double bass), winners of the Tunnell Trust Awards 2016, Park Lane Group Young Artists 2015-16, UK Young Artists 2014 and winners of Nonclassical’s Battle of the Bands 2014.
 The ensemble regularly commissions new works (over 40 so far) as well as creating their own innovative arrangements and venturing into live free improvisation.
 The group also strives to create a platform for cross-disciplinary collaboration: they recently created a ‘musical exhibition’ with photographer Thurstan Redding and a new interpretation of Shakespeare’s The Winter’s Tale which they developed during an Aldeburgh Music Residency.
 Recent praise for the quartet include: “The performance was meticulously nuanced, witty and chic.” ★★★★ The Times // “This clever mix of instruments is more versatile than you might first think” ★★★★ The Observer // “The combination of harp, clarinet, voice and double bass is not one you hear every day, but in the right hands it works brilliantly.
 The Hermes Experiment who sport this line-up have in a short few years commissioned prodigiously for it, opening a whole new expressive world” Evening Standard.
-The Hermes Experiment receive support from Arts Council England, the RVW Trust, Britten-Pears Foundation, Hinrichsen Foundation, Nicholas Boas Charitable Trust and Oleg Prokofiev Foundation.
+The Hermes Experiment receive support from Arts Council England, the RVW Trust, Britten-Pears Foundation, Hinrichsen Foundation, Nicholas Boas Charitable Trust, Future of Russia Foundation and Oleg Prokofiev Foundation.

 Aside from Scenes from the End, other recent operatic roles have included: Doctor in Maxwell Davies’ Kommilitonen!
 (Welsh National Youth Opera), Anya in Mannequin, a new one-woman video opera by Maria Vatenina (Tête à Tête Festival Opera), The Vixen in Janacek’s The Cunning Little Vixen (CUOS) and Love in Gluck’s Orfeo (CCMS).
-She is also involved in the development of a new punk opera / musical The Crocodile of Old Kang Pow by Darren Berry (from Penguin Cafe) due to open next year.
+She is also involved in the development of a new punk opera The Crocodile of Old Kang Pow by Darren Berry (from Penguin Cafe) due to open next year.

 Héloïse is a founding member (vocals/cello) of five-piece folk band The Coach House Company.
 In recent years, the band has performed at the National Portrait Gallery, Cecil Sharp House, Green Note in Camden, Ronnie Scott’s jazz club, London Folk Festival, Wilderness Festival, and has released two original EP discs: The Coach House Company (2014) and Maiden Tales (2016).
 She is also a founding member of new vocal ensemble SHARDS, who recently performed as part of Nils Frahm’s weekend festival ‘Possibly Colliding’ at the Barbican.
 Héloïse regularly plays with various other bands including The Amazing Devil (cello/vocals).
 As an ensemble singer, she regularly performs with choirs such as Polyphony and Philharmonia Voices.